Most ADHD conversations focus on what is hard. That is half the picture. A strengths-based look at executive function tells a more useful story.

 Some adults take the formal route to ADHD diagnosis.
 Some do not.
 There are very good reasons for both.
 This piece is for the second group.
 You may have recognised yourself in everything you have read about Adult ADHD.
 You may have done the research, taken the self-tests, talked to others who got their diagnosis [...]

 Most people who ask “should I get an ADHD coach” are not really asking that question.
 They are asking something underneath it.
 Will this be another thing I start and don’t finish?
 Will the coach get me?
 Is the money worth it?
 Am I making too much of this?
-After 26+ years of coaching adults [...]
+Coaching adults with ADHD and AuDHD [...]

 The four learning styles, why they matter more for ADHD or AuDHD, and a practical strategy list for each.
 From a UK ADHD coach with 26+ years.

 Yes.
 All the things we work on in coaching help, whether or not you’re diagnosed, and whether or not you’re on medication.
 That isn’t a soft answer to make you feel welcome.
 It’s a practical one.
-After 26+ years of coaching adults with ADHD or AuDHD, I’ve watched the same pattern hundreds of times.
-The [...]
+Coaching since 2000 adults with ADHD or AuDHD, I’ve watched the same pattern hundreds of times.
+The work we [...]

 Brain fog, mood shifts, sleep disruption: ADHD and perimenopause share a lot of symptom territory.
 Here is how to start telling them apart, and what to do when it is both.